AdaCore/spark2014/docs/guidance/main.rst

 .. rubric:: More Precise Types

+.. index:: Scalar ranges

 GNATprove's analysis crucially depends on the ranges of scalar types.
-If the program uses standard scalar types such as ``Integer`` and ``Float``, nothing is known about the range of the data manipulated and result most arithmetic operations will lead to an overflow check message.
-In particular, data that is used to index arrays or as the right-hand-side of division operations (which includes mod and rem operators) should be known to be respectively in range of the array and not null, generally just by looking at their type.
+If the program uses standard scalar types such as ``Integer`` and ``Float``, nothing is known about the range of the data manipulated; as a result, most arithmetic operations will lead to an overflow check message.
+In particular, data that is used to index arrays or as the right-hand-side of division operations (which includes mod and rem operators) should be known to be respectively in range of the array and not zero, generally just by looking at their type.

-When standard types such as ``Integer`` and ``Float`` are used, you will need to introduce more specific types like ``Temperature`` or ``Length``, with suitable ranges.
+When standard types such as ``Integer`` and ``Float`` are used, you will need to introduce more specific types or subtypes like ``Temperature`` or ``Length``, with suitable ranges.
 These may be either new types like:

 .. code-block:: ada